Teachable Expert Logo

 By controlling the webhook receiver in Node.js, we can intercept the Teachable payload, format it exactly how our database expects it, and handle API rate limits gracefully.

-1. Catch the Webhook: Listen for Transaction.Created from Teachable.
+2. Catch the Webhook: Listen specifically for Transaction.Created.

-3. Error Handling: If Airtable rejects the payload, our server catches the error and triggers a Slack alert, rather than failing silently.
+4. Error Handling: If Airtable rejects the payload, trigger a Slack alert rather than failing silently.

-This snippet demonstrates how to securely catch the Teachable transaction and write it directly to an Airtable base using their official SDK.
+This snippet demonstrates how to safely catch the Teachable transaction and write it directly to an Airtable base using their official SDK.

 const express = require('express');